xcupsilon/CreditCardCheck.Python/README.md

 ```

 ## What I have learned
-* By transfering each digit in the number into an array of integers, I found that I can directly access each digit of a number intuitively using the array
+* By transfering each digit in the number into an array of integers, I found that I can directly access each digit of a number intuitively using index of the array
 * Applying Luhn's Algorithm in Python